LaibahSA/fintech-starter-kit/README.md

 1. Simply press F5 on your keyboard within VS code to run the app locally.

-2. This will launch the app automatially using the Heroku CLI on http://localhost:8080 which you can open in a web brower.
+2. This will launch the app automatially using the Heroku CLI on http://localhost:8080 which you can open in a web browser.

 ## 4. Additional Info